 The Internet of Things is already helping to automate and simplify many daily tasks for business, industry, and in the domestic arena.
 Lowering costs, increasing productivity and safety, enhancing customer experience, and generating new revenue streams, the IoT can help us make better decisions.

-With regard to business, the IoT provide several important benefits including the ability to access and analyse data, removing the need to external data analysts or market researchers.
-The IoT is able to cope with big data analytics in real time, demonstrating how products and services are performing in the real world, and creating a situation where improvements can be made rapidly.
+There are several benefits of IoT for business too, including the ability to access and analyse data, removing the need to external data analysts or market researchers.
+IoT systems are able to cope with big data analytics in real time, demonstrating how products and services are performing in the real world, and creating a situation where improvements can be made rapidly.
 This data also opens up a better understanding of customer behaviours so that businesses can meet their needs while also reducing operating costs by managing energy usage and resources.
 Finally, the Internet of Things can enable remote working by collating and sharing data with employees regardless of where they are based.